-If you have a habit or smiling when you are nervous, practice controlling this habit so that you don’t grin or smile when talking about difficult or serious subjects.
+If you have a habit of smiling when you are nervous, practice controlling this habit so that you don’t grin or smile when talking about difficult or serious subjects.
 It’s always unnerving to talk to someone who smiles uncontrollably when talking about tragic or upsetting news.

-Gestures: Gestures can be used to punctuate your verbal messages with feeling and emotion.
-Most gestures are made with your hands and arms although any part of your body can be used to add emphasis, such as leaning in with your hips or turning to face the person you are speaking to.
+Gestures can be used to punctuate your verbal messages with feeling and emotion.
+Most gestures are made with your hands and arms, although any part of your body can be used to add emphasis, such as leaning in with your hips or turning to face the person you are speaking to.
 Here are three basic types of gestures:

 - Descriptive gestures visually describe what you are communicating.
-Examples include moving the hands closer together or farther apart to indicate size or length or using the hands to outline a shape in the air such as a circle or square.
+Examples include moving the hands closer together or farther apart to indicate size or length or using the hands to outline a shape in the air, such as a circle or square.

 - Emotional gestures suggest feelings.
 For example, a clenched fist suggests anger.
-Pulling your arms around yourself in an embrace might suggest a hug, warmth, or other such cozy feelings.
+Pulling your arms around yourself in an embrace might suggest a hug, warmth, or other cozy feelings.

 - Whether you are tall or short, get comfortable with your height.
 Compensating for height differences can undermine your projection of self-confidence.
-If you're worried that you're too tall compared to the person you are speaking to, instead of slouching or shifting your hips to lower your overall stance, simply take a few steps back.
-Doing this will not only improve your posture and make you look confident, you'll be giving your audience an appropriate amount of personal space.
+If you’re worried that you’re too tall compared to the person you are speaking to, instead of slouching or shifting your hips to lower your overall stance, simply take a few steps back.
+Doing this will not only improve your posture and make you look confident, but you’ll also be giving your audience an appropriate amount of personal space.

 - Stay level-headed.
 Avoid tilting your head when giving your presentation.
 It changes the pitch of your voice and can make you sound shrill and whiny.
 Try to keep your chin parallel to the floor.
-While a cocked-head or a thoughtful sideways glance can add theatrical emphasis to your story, keep your audience's aural needs in mind.
+While a cocked head or a thoughtful sideways glance can add theatrical emphasis to your story, keep your audience’s aural needs in mind.
 Make sure that you are speaking directly to them 99% of the time.